F.A.Q.'s and Things to Know About Tulum

 All guestrooms have private bathrooms.
 Our water supply is pressurized via a pump, allowing our guests to have one of the best showers (we have been told), in all of Tulum!
 Our water source is an underground cenote and is pumped through a filtering system.
 Even so, because of our proximity to the ocean, this water is slightly salty.

 We provide free WIFI which is available throughout the property via a powerful booster.
 Please understand that occasionally there may be an issue with the provider, and service will be down.
-If you absolutely must have WIFI every day, all day (for example if you are on a working vacation), then it may be necessary for you to work from an internet cafe in town.
+In the event our internet is down when you need it (uncommon), there are various restaurants and cafes all within walking distances that have WiFi.

 5. What sort of animals and bugs can I expect?